 Whoever you allocate to do the induction, it will start to form a good relationship between those involved (or not as the case may be).

 Indian companies using innovative ways of employee inductions to make its brand-new employees learn.

-Yes bank greeted its new employees with drum beating session provided a stress buster and other various activities conducted to add experiential learning, rather than induction programme merely focusing on PPTs and lectures on organisational culture, etiquettes and opportunities.
+Yes bank greeted its new employees with drum beating session provided a stress buster and other various activities conducted to add experiential learning, rather than induction program merely focusing on PPTs and lectures on organizational culture, etiquettes and opportunities.